Conformally-flat gravitational analogues to the Schwinger effect: Quantum scalar field in conformally flat metrics

+where we have used $|\Omega|^d=\sqrt{|g|}$.
+In ($\dime=4$), this form reduces to the Parker--Toms resummation of the heat kernel~\cite{Parker:1984dj}, here adapted to conformally flat spacetimes. ~Eq.~\eqref{eq:HK_diagonal_plb} can then be viewed as a further resummation in this conformal-frame representation, since it also resums derivative terms of $\Omega$ beyond those included in the Parker--Toms result. }

 To further simplify the discussion and the subsequent comparison with Bogoliubov methods, consider a radiation dominated universe, which corresponds to a metric whose conformal factor is a linear function in the conformal time\footnote{In the computation of particle production, an extension of the $\tau>0$ universe to negative conformal times is habitually performed.
-In our case, we are extending the radiation dominated universe in a mirror-like way; the interested reader can find in Refs.~\cite{Audretsch:1978qu,Boyle:2018rgh} other alternatives that have been discussed in the literature.}
+In our case, we are extending the radiation dominated universe in a mirror-like way; the interested reader can find in Refs.~\cite{Audretsch:1978qu,Boyle:2018rgh} other alternatives that have been discussed in the literature. \colm{This choice defines an in/out problem on the analytically extended background, directly analogous to the constant-field Schwinger setup.}}

 For the moment, we will also set $\xi =\xi_\dime$.
 From Eq.~\eqref{eq:HK_diagonal_plb} we thus obtain an \emph{exact} result for the diagonal of the heat kernel, which in Lorentzian signature\footnote{The heat-kernel expansions obtained in Ref.~\cite{Franchino-Vinas:2023wea} are derived for an Euclidean spacetime.
 The Lorentzian counterpart is obtained by performing a Wick rotation, which is assumed in the following, keeping a small imaginary part in the propertime $s$.} reads